the consequences of actions, the guardians of Hell and their number, and the Quran being a reminder.

 Who rejected the word of Allah, and warns humankind to fear and glorify Allah.

-In this Surah is also the mention of Saood and Saqar (Places of severe Punishment in Hell) and about 19 Guards of Hell.
+In surah Al-Muddaththir is also the mention of Saood and Saqar (Places of severe Punishment in Hell) and about 19 Guards of Hell.

 Then verse 31 explains the mystery of the nineteen angels by depicting the number as a trial of faith.
 Genuine believers will not question it,